KooiInc/JQx/README.md

 >
 > The latest JQL Github branch before this operation is preserved in **./Resource/JQL-last**.
 >
+> The Github JQL repository is renamed to _**JQx**_.
+>
-> The Github JQL repository is renamed to _**JQx**_ and will, until further notice, be synchronised with the CodeBerg repository.
+> The CodeBerg repository will, until further notice, be synchronised to the Github repository.

 # JQx